caddyserver/website/src/docs/markdown/command-line.md

 `--environ` prints out the environment before starting.
 This is the same as the `caddy environ` command, but does not exit after printing.

-`--resume` uses the last loaded configuration.
-This flag is useful primarily in [API](/docs/api)-heavy deployments, and overrides `--config` if a saved config exists.
+`--resume` uses the last loaded configuration, overriding the `--config` flag (if present) if a previous config was saved.
+Using this flag guarantees config durability through machine reboots or process restarts.
+It is most useful in [API](/docs/api)-heavy deployments.

 `--watch` will watch the config file and automatically reload it after it changes. ⚠️ This feature is dangerous in production!
 Only use it in a local development environment.